Bravado is a show by the artist Scottee. It’s a memoir…

 Whipped into a frenzy

-Surrounded by thousands of fans, whipped into a frenzy by the man himself, I danced and screamed through that gig with such gusto that Julia was embarrassed.
+Surrounded by thousands of fans, whipped into a frenzy by the man himself, I danced and screamed through that gig with such gusto that my sibling was embarrassed.
 George was brilliant.
-Truly exceptional live and he turned out the Wham! hits with an ease that made you forgot Andrew Ridgeley ever existed.
+Truly exceptional live and he turned out the Wham! hits with an ease that made you forget that Andrew Ridgeley ever existed.
+Bless him.

 Released in ’87, one forgets how massive Faith proved.
 It grabbed the Number One spot here and in the US.
 It spawned six Number One singles and sold 20m copies.
 The pop masterpiece was written, produced and arranged by George Michael.